A-H-Nguyen/.dotfiles/README.md

 My dotfiles.

-I mainly use EndeavourOS because I'm too lazy to install pure Arch.
-I still just consider Endeavour to be Arch.
-However, feel free to make fun of me for not really using Arch, btw.
+~I mainly use EndeavourOS because I'm too lazy to install pure Arch.~ ~I still just consider Endeavour to be Arch.
+However, feel free to make fun of me for not really using Arch, btw.~

+*Update August 2025:* I use Arch, btw. :sunglasses:

 ## Using this Repo

 If you'd like, you can just plagiarize these.
 I (hopefully) do not have anything private saved here.
-If somehow this repository contains a massive security risk for me please let me know while you hack me.

-In order to use thiese dotfiles, you first download the needed applications, then create the submodules (if you want to also use my neovim config), and lastly initialize tmux plugins.
+In order to use these dotfiles, you first download the needed applications, then create the submodules (if you want to also use my neovim config), and lastly initialize tmux plugins.

 ## Setup